 Back to Basics Camping

 That may sound like a nightmare, but actually it’s getting back to real camping.
-Here’s some of the benefits.
+Here are some of the benefits.

 - Plenty of space to pitch your tent, and enough space to spread out

 - Very unlikely you pay more for large tents and neither extra charges for awnings and rain shelters you put up